 Back then I supported them, given conditions at the time: a somewhat healthy manufacturing infrastructure.
 One of my columns back then mentioned we shouldn’t sell off our industry, locate it elsewhere.
 Now?
 I can’t support tariffs for that reason: crucial conditions have dramatically changed.
 Tariffs now are like trying to close the barn door when industry ran off long ago.
 If our situation as a country was different, more like back then?
 Sure.
 But it’s not.

 Back then we HAD industry.
 We had the kind of country where cars could be built, radios, record players: just about everything, with 100% USA labor and parts.
 If only we had protected our means of production, but that’s not what we did.
 Instead, over the years, we allowed companies to offshore production and parts from China, Vietnam, Mexico….
-We allow the same companies gobble each other up, the same companies off shoring producti0n.
+We allow the same companies to gobble each other up, the same companies off shoring production.
 Tariffs, to some extent, made sense back before we did that because we HAD the infrastructure where we could have kept making decent products here at home, made the parts that go inside.
 Even expand production.

 Sometimes we paid more due to the cost of labor, but worth the price.
 Better than the lowest bidder with horrible labor conditions.